Redundant Array Computation Elimination: Related Work

 Two classic redundancy elimination techniques for the scalar computation are the value numbering and common subexpression elimination (CSE)~\cite{valuenumber,constant-propagation,common-subexpr-elim}.
 The key idea underlying both methods is to record the identification of the operands.
 The value numbering assigns the same number to the variables that share the same value, while CSE utilizes the available expression in the data-flow analysis to recognize the operand change.
 However, they only target scalar variables.

-Cooper et al \cite{Cooper+:pact08} propose the enhanced scalar replacement (ESR), the seminal redundancy elimination method for loops.
+Cooper et al.~\cite{Cooper+:pact08} propose the enhanced scalar replacement (ESR), the seminal redundancy elimination method for loops.
 ESR employs two classic optimization techniques, value numbering and classic scalar replacement (CSR)~\cite{csr}.
 ESR has the following disadvantages.
-First, ESR only considers the recomputation across the innermost loop.
-It fails to discover all redundancies.
-Second, ESR incorporates the scalar replacement, which relies on advanced data dependence analysis.
+First, ESR considers recomputation only across the innermost loop, thereby failing to discover all redundancies.
+Second, ESR incorporates scalar replacement, which relies on advanced data dependence analysis.
 However, data dependence is not suitable for redundancy detection, which requires a more precise definition and method.
-Third, ESR is a two-step method that separates the name partition and index alignment.
-It will compare the unnecessary expressions that are not redundant.
-Fourth, the affinity graph in ESR fails to discover redundant computations of the arrays within the same name partition.
-Finally, ESR seeks to find the maximal computation redundancy in a single execution of their algorithm.
+Third, ESR is a two-step method that separates the dependence-based array partition and expression-level index alignment.
+This separation leads to unnecessary comparisons between expressions that are not redundant.
+Fourth, the affinity graph in ESR fails to identify redundant computations among arrays within the same array partition.
+Finally, ESR seeks to find the maximal computation redundancy in a single execution of the algorithm.
 However, as the example in Section~\ref{sec-motivation} demonstrates, the computation redundancy may exhibit a hierarchical property.

-Deitz et al~\cite{Deitz+:ics01} proposed array subexpression elimination (ASE) for sum-of-product array expressions.
+Deitz et al.~\cite{Deitz+:ics01} proposed array subexpression elimination (ASE) for sum-of-product array expressions.
 Like ESR, it also aims to eliminate the redundancies over the innermost loop dimension.
 ASE depends on a specific framework called neighborhood tablet to search the redundancy.
-Basu et al~\cite{Basu+:ipdps15} targeted stencil computations and designed a specific optimization scheme.
+Basu et al.~\cite{Basu+:ipdps15} targeted stencil computations and designed a specific optimization scheme.
 It employs extra arrays to buffer partial sums within the leading plane of the whole iteration space.
 However, it only focuses on simple stencils and reduces redundant computations effectively for stencils with symmetric coefficients.
-These methods lack generality and fail to process complex subexpressions, e.g. $ a(i) * c (j,k)$.
-Chi and Cong \cite{Chi.Cong:dac20} developed heuristic search–based reuse (HSBR) for stencil computations.
+These methods lack generality and fail to process complex subexpressions, e.g., $ A(i) * C(j,k)$.
+Chi and Cong \cite{Chi.Cong:dac20} developed heuristic search-based reuse (HSBR) for stencil computations.
 They did observe the conflict between expressions but did not formalize it as we do.